Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Proposed Rateless Coded Strategy

 \subsection{LT-Coded Matrix-vector Multiplication}

-LT codes, described by Luby in \cite{luby2002lt} are a class of rateless erasure codes that can be used to generate a potentially limitless number of encoded symbols from a set of $\rows$ source symbols.
-The original source symbols can be recovered with a high probability from any $M'$ encoded symbols using an iterative decoding algorithm based on belief propagation that is commonly called the \emph{peeling decoder} \cite{luby2002lt,shokrollahi2006raptor,shokrollahi2011raptor}.
-Here $M'$ is a random variable.
-In our analysis we deal with $\decrows = \mathbb{E}[M']$ which we formally define as the $\emph{decoding threshold}$ of our algorithm.
+Luby Transform (LT) codes proposed in \cite{luby2002lt} are a class of erasure codes that can be used to generate a limitless number of encoded symbols from a finite set of source symbols.
+We apply LT codes to matrix-vector multiplication by treating the $\rows$ rows of the matrix $\mat$ as source symbols.
+Each encoded symbol is the sum of $\fcdeg$ source symbols chosen uniformly at random from the matrix rows.
+Thus if $\mathcal{S}_\fcdeg \subseteq \{1,2, \dots \rows\}$ is the set of $\fcdeg$ row indices, the corresponding encoded row is $\mathbf{a}_{\mathbf{e}}=\sum_{i\in \mathcal{S}_\fcdeg}\mathbf{a}_i$.

-\begin{defn}[Decoding Threshold ($\decrows$)] We define decoding threshold $\decrows$ as the \emph{expected} number of encoded symbols required to decode a set of $\rows$ source symbols under the proposed rateless coding strategy.. \end{defn}

-To apply LT codes to the task of encoding the matrix-vector product $\res = \mat\vect$, we treat the rows of the matrix $\mat$ as source symbols.
-Each encoded symbol is the sum of a randomly chosen subset of source symbols.
-Thus rows of the encoded matrix are given by $\mathbf{a}_{\mathbf{e},j}=\sum_{i\in S}\mathbf{a}_i$ where $S$ is a random subset of rows of $\mat$.

-To choose $S$, we first choose the degree of the encoded symbol according to a degree distribution.
-The degree $\fcdeg$ of an encoded symbol is defined as the number of source symbols that contribute to the encoded symbol and is chosen according to the Robust Soliton degree distribution, the details of which are described in \Cref{sec:LTprop} and in Luby's original work \cite{luby2002lt}.